manoj26may/Samsung-risc-v/README.md

-# Samsung RISC-V Internship Repository
+# Samsung RISC-V Architechture Program

 Welcome to the Samsung RISC-V Internship Repository!
 This repository documents my journey and progress throughout the RISC-V internship program, focusing on various tasks and projects related to the RISC-V architecture.